 However, business email addresses and phone numbers do count as personal data if they are owned and operated by a single person.
 So, for example, ‘johnsmith@company[.]com’ is considered personal data but ‘techsupport@company[.]com’ isn’t.

-The GDPR states that personal data can only be processed if the data subject provides their consent or if the information is required:
+The GDPR states that personal data can only be processed if organisations document one of six lawful bases.
+These are:

-- To protect the data subject’s, or someone else’s, vital interests;
+- When processing protects the data subject’s, or someone else’s, vital interests;

-- To complete a task in the public interest; or
+- When processing is necessary to complete a task in the public interest; or

-- To fulfil the legitimate interests of the data controller without overriding the interests of the individual.
+- When processing fulfils the legitimate interests of the data controller without overriding the interests of the individual.

 Of these, only consent and legitimate interests realistically apply to B2B marketing.

-Given that the GDPR’s rules for obtaining and maintaining consent are strict – and the pitfalls numerous – it should only be sought if you cannot rely on legitimate interests.
+Given that the GDPR’s rules for obtaining and maintaining consent are strict, it should only be sought if you cannot rely on legitimate interests.

 ‘Interests’ can refer to almost anything here, including an organisation or third party’s commercial interests or wider societal benefits.

-The Regulation even specifically states that “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.”
+The GDPR even specifically states that “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.”

 There are some conditions for relying on legitimate interests for marketing purposes.
-Since data subjects must reasonably expect the processing, you should only market to them if you have an existing commercial relationship with them.
+Since data subjects must reasonably expect the processing, you should only market to them if you have an existing commercial relationship.